 - Last of His Kind: One of the last members of the Blades.

 - Non-Action Guy: Despite his powerful magic, according to the Thalmor dossier he was not a field agent when the Blades were active.
-Instead he was in charge of planning and coordinating things from the behind the scenes, and was evidently good at it.
+Instead, he was in charge of planning and coordinating things from behind the scenes, and was evidently good at it.